Reading Gaol tours

 Wilde was not the prison’s only famous resident; the film star Stacy Keach also numbered among the illustrious inmates.

-The prison has been opened to the public with permission from The Ministry of Justice.
+The prison has been opened to the public with kind permission from The Ministry of Justice.